-Utilizing the Oversight and Advisory Functions of Outside Directors and Corporate Auditors
+Utilizing the Oversight and Advisory Functions of Outside Directors and Auditors

-Outside Directors and Auditors have expressed the view that meetings of Sumitomo Chemical's Board of Directors feature free, frank, constructive, and lively debates.
+As a result of efforts such as reviewing the way the Board of Directors operates, Outside Directors and Auditors have expressed the view that meetings of Sumitomo Chemical's Board of Directors feature free, frank, constructive, and lively debates.
 In the meeting of Board of Directors as well as informal meetings of Outside Directors and Auditors relating to the assessing the effectiveness of the Board of Directors, Outside Directors and Auditors pointed out a number of issues, and made recommendations on topics such as the method of operation for the Board of Directors, the support system for Outside Directors and Auditors, and a range of policies to improve corporate governance.

 Some specific examples are described below.

 Case 1 Discussions in Informal Meetings Once, when a particular project required important decisions to be made, Outside Directors and Auditors had expressed a desire to hear the honest views of management, so an informal meeting was set up.
 As a result of unreserved exchanges of views in this meeting, Outside Directors and Auditors were able to align their views with those of company executives with respect to the project, which also made discussions at the subsequent meeting of the Board even more lively, leading to appropriate management decisions.
-Since this project, opportunities have been created for discussions in informal meetings as necessary.
+Since this project, opportunities have been created for discussions in informal meetings at regular intervals.
 Case 2 Follow-up on Major Projects and Monitoring of Group Companies When the Board of Directors received a report that an investment project that had been decided on by the Board was not proceeding according to plan, Outside Directors and Auditors pointed out the importance of more timely reporting and of discussing such issues.
 Since then, the company has adopted a stance of reporting negative information as soon as possible, strengthening efforts to follow-up on major projects and monitor Group companies.
 Case 3 Improving the Efficiency of Meetings of the Board of Directors Outside Directors and Auditors who also serve as executives for other companies provided members of the Board with information on efforts to enhance IT for the Boards of Directors of other companies, which led to a reconsideration of operational methods for the Board of Directors, resulting in the deployment of a paperless meeting system and the creation of an environment for remote attendance.
 This has not only improved the efficiency of tasks such as preparing for meetings of the Board, it has also made it possible to hold meetings more flexibly.
-Case 4 Interaction with Employees In light of a desire of Outside Directors and Auditors for dialogue with employees across a wide range of levels, the company has taken a variety of measures, including informal meetings with business units, and creating opportunities for presentations from young employees during visits to production sites.
+Case 4 Interaction with Employees In light of a desire of Outside Directors and Auditors for dialogue with employees across a wide range of levels, the company has taken a variety of measures, including informal meetings with a few members of the rotation reporting divisions, and creating opportunities for presentations from young employees during visits to production sites.
 By listening to the unfiltered voices of employees, this not only has the effect of providing Outside Directors and Auditors with an even deeper understanding of the company, it also leads to increased motivation on the employee side, among other effects.